alexandrageltzer/Coding-Challenge-17/README.md

-# How to Access My App
+# My App
 U2863-9518
+My Task Motivation App allows me to scroll through different tasks and see whether or not they are complete.
+A motivation message is displayed below.

 1. Clone the repository